HYDER THEATRE

 Completed in 2024

+Timber has been used to underscore the association with Scottish history, values & traditions which are at the core of the Scots Culture.
 A collaboration with Mario Savva, managing director of SAVCON to resolve the detailed joinery package: posts, panelling & pughs.
 Workshopping details such as the post below was part of a very productive dialogue, a very rare pleasure.

 Fibrous plaster mouldings for the Waratah, ceiling mouldings, cornice and column claddings were developed in collaboration with Roger Bailey / BAILEY INTERIORS.
 Rubber moulds for the plaster were taken from 3D printed profiles.
 We designed components and prepared 3D files, Roger and his team resolved fabrication interface.
 We first collaborated on fibrous plaster detailing for the 2021 Harry Triguboff Auditorium reconstruction project.